Eight Days of Luke: Friday

-But the next day, the Frys from down the street show up, followed shortly by Mr. Chew and Mr Wedding.
+The next day, the Frys from down the street show up, followed shortly by Mr. Chew and Mr Wedding.
 When a confused Astrid needs a cigarette lit, the inevitable happens – Luke appears and is caught by the group.
 They begin shouting demands at Luke; Luke denies everything, and David defends him, saying Luke did not act out of revenge, but as a favour for someone now dead.
 Luke admits that he did help someone hide something so it might never be found.
 The crowd is grudgingly convinced that this is true, and Mr. Wedding strikes a new deal with David: since David has no idea what he is looking for, it is possible for him to find it (according to the rules of the charm Luke laid down).
 If David restores what the ginger-haired fellow lost by Sunday, Luke will remain free, otherwise he will be sent back to prison.

 Astrid has figured out the puzzle, but Luke warns her not to tell David.
-David convinces one of the ravens to lead them to a house on Wednesday Hill, where David should find "three Knowing Ones under the tree."
+David convinces one of the ravens to lead them to a house on Wednesday Hill, where David should find "three Knowing Ones under the tree".
 It is Alan's house, and through a secret door, David and Alan find a huge tree, with three blind crones, sharing an eye among them, washing, spinning, and cutting wool at a well.
-They refuse to talk until David captures their eye – then they tell David to go to the place (Wallsey) where Mr. Wedding took him and ask the man with the dragon where to look.
+They refuse to talk until David captures their eye, then they tell David to go to the place (Wallsey) where Mr. Wedding took him and ask the man with the dragon where to look.